This document describes the machine families, machine series, and machine types

 |Day-to-day computing at a lower cost||Balanced price/performance across a wide range of VM shapes||Best performance/cost for scale-out workloads||Ultra high-memory workloads||Ultra high performance for compute-intensive workloads||Optimized for high performance computing workloads|

-After you create a VM, you can use rightsizing recommendations to optimize resource utilization.
+After you create a VM, you can use rightsizing recommendations to optimize resource utilization based on your workload.
 For more information, see Applying machine type recommendations for VM instances.

 Machine series comparison